bongiozzo/musica_mustdie/output/band_phantasma.md

 # Phantasma

-Дискография
+## Дискография

-"Welcome in Heaven" 1994, Death Metal
+### "Welcome in Heaven" 1994, Death Metal

+1. The Judgement Day
+2. Back From The Past
+3. Unnamed Grave
+4. Last Homage
+5. Welcome In Heaven, Part 1
+6. Welcome In Heaven, Part 2
+7. The Eternal...
+8. A Falling Head
+9. The Wedding Night
+10. The Emotional Dullness
+11. Ave Satanas

-"Jazz For Jesus" 1996, Death Metal
+### "Jazz For Jesus" 1996, Death Metal

+1. We'll Meet In Hell Again
+2. Their Sword Was Hard Indeed!
+3. A Shore
+4. Get Away!
+5. Jesus Is Just A Stone
+6. A Document About Jesus Death
+7. I Trust In God Only
+8. Sans Commentaire
+9. Jazz For Jesus
+10. Ave Satanas - Songs Of Demons

-"Jahve" 1999, Death Metal
+### "Jahve" 1999, Death Metal

+1. Eternal Horizon
+2. Vision
+3. Mission
+4. Depraved
+5. Disease Called Religion
+6. Ave Satanas III
+7. Oasis Of Loneliness
+8. You Must Kill Him
+9. Noctis
+10. Jahve
+11. Mangy Dogs

-"Gospel" 2002, Death Metal
+### "Gospel" 2002, Death Metal

+1. The Four Demons
+2. Victory
+3. Inquisition
+4. The King Of The Slaves
+5. The Holy Writing
+6. The March Of Freedom
+7. Pope's Last Dance
+8. Ave Satanas IV
+9. Gospel

-"Book Of Phantasma" 2010, Death Metal
+### "Book Of Phantasma" 2010, Death Metal

+1. Chapter 1 - Prophet
+2. Chapter 2 - Riders
+3. Chapter 3 - Warrior
+4. Chapter 4 - Dragon
+5. Chapter 5 - Menagerie
+6. Chapter 6 - King
+7. Chapter 7 - Ave Satanas 5
+8. Chapter 8 - Madness
+9. Chapter 9 - Execution
+10. Chapter 10 - Revenge
+11. Chapter 11 - Destroyed, Cause He Believed

 ## Отношения с другими группами